JuliaGizmos/GtkReactive.jl/README.md

 package for the widget toolkit.
 This package then allows for similarly easy interactive graphics from the command line.
-It works with the following packages: `Winston`, `Plots` (using the backend `:immerse` or `:winston`, though the later will likely be deprecated), and possibly `PyPlot`.
+It works with the following packages: `Winston`, `Plots` (using the backend `:immerse` or `:winston`, though the latter will likely be deprecated), and possibly `PyPlot`.

 The basic syntax is the same.